ChristianSiegert/go-password-generator/README.md

 This program can be used to generate passwords.
 By default it generates ten passwords with a length of 20 characters each, drawing from lower-case and upper-case characters, as well as numbers.

 You can choose what character sets to use.
 You can also provide a custom set of characters.
-The length and number of passwords can be set, too.
+The length and number of passwords can be changed, too.

 Building from source
 --------------------